See ESTA vs Visa page for further information on attending the Boulder School.

 Lecturers will be provided with meal cards (free of charge), which they can use to pay for their meals in the Center for Community (C4C).
-Two catered dinners are included for participants, see schedule for dates.
+One catered dinner is included for participants, see schedule for dates.
 Additional tickets can be purchased for family and other guests.
 Lecturers who stay through a weekend will be given a per diem of $40 to cover their meals.

 Family and significant others who are not participants or lecturers will need to purchase meal tickets from the Center for Community (C4C) in order to attend any of the meals in the Dining Hall.
 Contact Leo Radzihovsky for additional tickets to C4C meals and the catered dinners.

 Check-in and Registration